-The sample-draw detector's flow system consists of the inlet fitting, filter, pump, flowmeter, bypass valve, status lights, pressure switch, and exhaust fitting (see Figure 1).
+The sample-draw detector's flow system consists of the INLET fitting, hydrophobic filter, pump, flowmeter, bypass valve, status lights, pressure switch, and EXHAUST fitting (see Figure 1).
 Figure 2 illustrates how the gas sample moves through the flow system.

-Figure 2: Sample-draw Oxygen Detector Flow Diagram
+Figure 2: Combustible Gas Sample-draw Detector Flow Diagram

-Inlet fitting
+INLET fitting

-The inlet fitting on the right side of the housing allows the gas sample to enter the sample-draw detector.
-The inlet fitting accepts 1/4 in. rigid tubing.
-See the Installation section on page 9 to connect tubing to the inlet fitting.
+The INLET fitting on the right side of the housing allows the gas sample to enter the sample-draw detector.
+The INLET fitting accepts 1/4 in. rigid tubing.
+See the Installation section on page 9 to connect tubing to the INLET fitting.

-Filter
+Hydrophobic Filter

-The dust filter is below the main circuit board.
-The filter prevents particulates in the incoming gas sample from damaging the flow and detection systems.
+The hydrophobic filter is below the main circuit board.
+The filter prevents particulates and water in the incoming gas sample from damaging the flow and detection systems.
 Replace the filter when it appears dirty, discolored, or clogged.